zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 ## Flutter with ZITADEL

-In your native application on ZITADEL, you need to add a callback (redirect) URI that matches the selected custom url scheme.
+In your native application on ZITADEL, add a callback (redirect) URI that matches the selected custom URL scheme.
-As an example, if you intend to use `ch.myexample.app://sign-me-in` as a redirect URI on ZITADEL and in your app, you need to register the `ch.myexample.app://` custom URL scheme within Android and iOS.
+As an example, if you want to use `ch.myexample.app://sign-me-in` as a redirect URI on ZITADEL and in your app, register the `ch.myexample.app://` custom URL within Android and iOS.

 :::caution Use a Custom Redirect URI!